nikitaurunkar/brightwheel/README.md

 - The access.sql file is used query the csv imports from the dataset provided to me and for basic notes etc.
 - The brightwheel folder has the transformation logic from source to intermediate tables.

-- I have created a seprate repository for this assesment from Brightwheel in my personal Github folder.
-Since I am the only person using this repo, I did not create sperate branches to do any changes and then merge the branch into the main branch, but that would definately be something I would do in the real world.
+- I have created a seperate repository for this assesment from Brightwheel in my personal Github folder.
+Since I am the only person using this repo, I did not create seperate branches to do any changes and then merge the branch into the main branch, but that would definately be something I would do in the real world.

 **Here are the overall changes I made**
 - Ensured the date format is consistent with all the tables (timestamp)
-- did not include any columns which were null and had no data
+- Did not include any columns which were null and had no data
-- Ensured the format for phone number is consitent
+- Ensured the format for phone number is consistent
 - Ensured the strings with capital values are converted into lower values for consistency
-- converted to boolean values where necessary
+- Converted to boolean values where necessary
 - Ensured consistent formatting within the columns.
 Eg: Changes 'United States' to US to allow consistency.
-There are similar issues with States, did not handle these
+There are similar issues with States, did not handle these in one of the cases

 **Tables**
 PS : Apart from the salesforce_leads table, all the tables should have a surrogate key (incremental numbers) as a key or a combination of multiple keys to create a primary_key.
 Here, I have not created any keys.